 As an F-1 student, you may be eligible to work on campus for a maximum of 20 hours per week.
-Prior to working on campus, students need to apply for a social security number.
+Prior to starting work on campus, students need to apply for a social security number.
 Your International Student Advisor (ISA) will assist you with the application and provide a group trip to the Social Security Office in North Adams, MA, a 40-minute trip from campus.
 On-campus jobs include work in Dining Services, Crossett Library, the Student Center, Meyers Rec Barn, and administrative offices.
-For a complete listing of open jobs, visit WorkLink.
+For more information on campus jobs, visit Student Employment.